pdhoff/US-counties-C19-data/README.md

 county-level information on population, latitude and longitude, geographic area, demographics, etc.

+Comments:

+  - Some of the cumulative totals were non-monotonic.
+I have monotonized them.

+  - The USA Facts database includes an entry for “New York City Unallocated/Probable”.
+I have given this a FIPS code of 36000 (36 is the FIPS code of New York State).
+Similarly, data from the Grand Princess Cruise Ship is allocated to California, and given the FIPS code 06000 (06 is the FIPS code of California).

-Comment: I suspect the `case` data are more a reflection of the number of tests being done than the number of people in the population who have the disease.
+  - I suspect the `case` data are more a reflection of the number of tests being done than the number of people in the population who have the disease.
 The number of cases is a nondecreasing function of the number of tests, and reasons for and rates of testing may vary greatly by county.
 If someone has some data on the number of positive tests among a random sample from any population, please let me know.

 -----